 18/19 inch (450 mm)

 Bandsaws are available in many intermediate sizes between the common ones.
 You should be able to find at least 12-inch and 15-inch saws, and perhaps some 13” and 17” models.
-While I would in general recommend to stick to the common sizes, these intermediate sizes may sometimes offer a sweet spot for your work profile in terms of capacity, size and price.
+While I would in general recommend to stick to the common sizes (due to blade availability), these intermediate sizes may sometimes offer a sweet spot for your work profile in terms of capacity, size and price.

 Bandsaws also come in sizes below 9” and above 19”.
 On the small side, 8 inches (200 mm) is a popular alternative size in Europe.
 There is much more variety in large saws, with many models available in sizes of 20”, 21” and 24”.
 With a price tag of several thousand dollars and weights approaching 1000 lb, these large saws are best suited for professional use.